 Task 2

-For each issue or cause identified in Task 1, consider the relationship between the resulting effects, and the underlying scientific principles responsible for those effects.
+For each issue or cause identified in Task 1, consider the relationship between the resulting effects and the underlying scientific principles responsible for those effects.
 This is when you are analysing.

 You are going to develop a structure of cause, effect and analysis.